-Having served a curacy in Maidstone, Kent he moved to St Aldate’s, Oxford to be Chaplain to the Oxford Pastorate where he also taught part time at Wycliffe Hall and served as an Acting Chaplain at Jesus College, prior to moving to St Mary Bredin, Canterbury to be vicar for 11 years.
+After serving his curacy in Maidstone, Kent, he moved to St Aldate’s Oxford to be Chaplain to the Oxford Pastorate, where he also taught part time at Wycliffe Hall and served as an Acting Chaplain at Jesus College, prior to moving to St Mary Bredin, Canterbury to be vicar for eleven years.

 Since 1995 he has been a member of the Anglican College of Evangelists, leading mission and teaching programmes in the UK and overseas while also being on the national and international leadership of New Wine.